rweisssieker-xp/VeritasSQL/README.md

 # VeritasSQL - AI-Powered Data Analysis Assistant

-A WPF desktop application that translates natural language questions into secure SQL SELECT queries and executes them - enhanced with **23 groundbreaking AI features** that transform database interaction into an intelligent, conversational experience.
+A WPF desktop application that translates natural language questions into secure SQL SELECT queries and executes them - enhanced with **45 revolutionary AI features** that transform database interaction into an intelligent, conversational, enterprise-grade experience.

 ## Overview